Al-Faisal College: Campbelltown

 The Campbelltown campus started operating under Al-Faisal College management in 2013, previously being operated by Iqra Grammar School since 2006.
-The campus went through a revamp under Al-Faisal College and hence has expanded its facilities to include a multipurpose hall, a library and multiple computer and scientific labs.
+The campus went through a revamp under Al-Faisal College and hence has expanded its facilities to include a multipurpose hall, a library and multiple computer and scientific labs which lack resources and funding to sufficiently work.

 Liverpool

 Al-Faisal College opened its doors to their third campus in Minto.
 Currently, the campus operates from K-12.

 In 2020, Al-Faisal College announced their master plan for their Liverpool campus, which includes extending the existing campus and also creating another site for the school across the existing one, at 80 Gurner Avenue.
-This plan will create new facilities such as multipurpose halls, new play fields, extended library, new classrooms among other expansion projects.
-The plan will cater for over 5500 students and 200 staff and will cost more than $300 million to construct.
+This plan will create new facilities such as multipurpose halls, new play fields, extended library, and new classrooms.
+The plan will cater for over 5500 students and 200 staff, and will cost more than $300 million to construct.
 The master plan is said to go hand in hand with the overall transformation of the Liverpool area, which is slowly becoming a CBD in Western Sydney.

 Lakemba

 Al-Faisal College announced in early 2020 that a fourth campus will be constructed at 65 Croydon St, Lakemba.
-The campus will cater for 350 students from K-6 spread over a 2 level building, with associated car parking and play areas.
-The campus is due to open in 2022.
+The campus will cater for 350 students from K-6 spread over a two-level building, with associated car parking and play areas.
+The campus was due to open in 2022.

 Curriculum

-Al-Faisal College teaches according to the NSW Board of Studies, Teaching and Educational Standards mandated syllabuses.
-Students from Kindergarten to Year 12 study Arabic as a Language Other Than English and study the Quran and complete Islamic studies.
+Al-Faisal College teaches according to the NSW Board of Studies, Teaching and Educational Standards-mandated syllabuses.
+Students from kindergarten to Year 12 study Arabic as a language other than english, and study the Quran and complete Islamic studies.

 Students completing the Higher School Certificate at the college study Arabic and Islamic Studies, along with the compulsory subject English, and other subjects of their choosing.

 Al-Faisal College increased its rank in the Higher School Certificate from 54th in 2017 to 15th in 2023.

-Primary students are offered compulsory courses of English, Maths, Science, HSIE, PDHPE, Creative Arts (includes Music and Visual Arts).
+Primary students are offered compulsory courses of English, Maths, Science, HSIE, PDHPE, and Creative Arts (including Music and Visual Arts).

 Controversies

 Funding

-The Muslim World League (MWL), founded by late King of Saudi Arabia Faisal, is closely linked to Sheikh Shafiq Khan, the managing director of the al-Faisal College.
+The Muslim World League (MWL), founded by the late King of Saudi Arabia Faisal, is closely linked to Sheikh Shafiq Khan, the managing director of the al-Faisal College.
 The MWL provided funding to assist in the establishment of the college.
-While it has been reported that Khan's power rests on his close relationship with the Saudi Government and its Islamic Affairs Ministry, which uses the kingdom's wealth to promote its conservative view of Islam, in response Khan has said the Saudi funding of the school does not mean Saudis have control or influence on the college's curriculum.
+While it has been reported that Khan's power rests on his close relationship with the Saudi Government and its Islamic Affairs Ministry, which uses the kingdom's wealth to promote its conservative view of Islam, in response Khan has said the Saudi funding of the school does not mean Saudis have control of, or influence on, the college's curriculum.